 When Section C401.2.1, Item 2 or Section C401.2.2 is used for compliance with the International Energy Conservation Code, the minimum renewable energy requirement shall be equal to the building energy as determined from energy simulations.

 CC103.2 Calculation of on-site renewable energy.
-The annual energy production from on-site renewable energy systems shall be determined using the PVWatts software or other software approved by the code official.
+The annual energy production from on-site renewable energy systems shall be determined using the PVWatts software or other approved software.

-CC103.2.1 Renewable energy certificates and other environmental attributes associated with the on-site renewable energy system shall be assigned to the initial and subsequent building owner(s) for a period of not less than 15 years.
-The building owner(s) may transfer renewable energy certificates to building tenants while they are occupying the building.
+CC103.2.1 Renewable energy certificates.
+Renewable energy certificates (RECs) associated with the on-site renewable energy system shall be assigned to the initial and subsequent building owner(s) for a cumulative period of not less than 15 years.
+The building owner(s) are permitted to transfer RECs to building tenants occupying the building.

 CC103.3 Off-site renewable energy.
 Off-site energy shall comply with Sections CC103.3.1 and CC103.3.2.

-CC103.3.1 Qualifying off-site procurement methods.
-The following are qualifying off-site renewable energy procurement methods:
+CC103.3.1 offOff-site procurement methods.
+Off-site renewable energy procurement methods used to comply with Section CC103.1 shall be one or more of the following:

 1. Community renewables energy facility